 Step 4: Prepare Your Garden Site

 The specifics of preparing your garden will vary depending on what you have envisioned.
 If you plan to use raised beds or containers, you will want to have these purchased or built and filled prior to planting.
-If you are growing directly in the ground, you will need to prepare the soil, generally by tilling the first year but in subsequent years by adding compost and organic matter.
+If you are growing directly in the ground, you will need to prepare the soil.
+Most gardeners do this by tilling, but careful use of a spading fork can allow you to loosen the soil without disrupting its natural layers.
+Whatever route you go, be sure to add compost and organic matter.

 Read more: Improving Your Garden Soil »

 Step 5: Start Planting

 The first seeds you plant will probably be started indoors while the weather is still cold.
 This step does not have to be elaborate—punch a few holes in the bottoms of some roomy plastic drinking cups, fill them with quality potting mix, add seeds, and set them in a warm, sunny place.
 Refer to your gardening calendar to determine what to start when.

 Please note that tender young plants cannot be transplanted into the garden without a little time to adapt to life outdoors.
 This transition is called “hardening off.”
 About two weeks before a plant is scheduled to be transplanted, set it outside in a sheltered location for an hour or two, and then bring it back inside.
 (Keep an eye on it, though; if it is wilting in the sun or being battered by the wind, go to its rescue.)
 The following day, let it stay outside for two to four hours.
 The next day, give it three to six hours, and so on until the plant is spending the entire day outdoors.
 At this point it will be acclimated to your climate and ready for transplanting.
 Keep it thoroughly watered after the big move.